 “Guerrero writes in a language of the body, visceral, almost unbearably vivid, the language of a poet who knows how to work with her hands.
 In an age when so many poems say nothing, these poems miss nothing ...attention must be paid to such a poet now and for years to come.”

-— Martín Espada, author of The Trouble Ball
+— Martín Espada, author of Vivas to Those Who Have Failed

 “Guerrero has always written pointedly with a sharp pen and a sharp knife always at the ready.
 In her first full-length collection, these dazzling, edgy, irascible poems lean into their sweet natural bristling air, stitching and stretching image to image.
 This is the singing blue glory of language at its best.”

-— Nikky Finney, author of Head Off & Split, winner of The National Book Award
+— Nikky Finney, author of Head Off & Split

 “In poems crafted with tremendous skill, Laurie Ann Guerrero’s A Tongue in the Mouth of the Dying explores, so often, the ways in which the colonized or poor or brown have been brutalized, and their stories written by the conquerors.
 But the wonderful discovery one makes while reading what’s often painful and heart-breaking is that Guerrero’s the one telling us.
 In other words, the re-writing is begun.
 This is a powerful, necessary book.”